Ignition Interlock Devices

 A judge may order the installation of a California IID for any type of violation that is related to driving under the influence, including the following offenses:

 - Driving or operating a motor vehicle with a blood alcohol concentration of 0.08% of greater - VC23152(b)

 - DUI resulting in injury - VC23153

 - Driving while your privilege to drive is suspended or revoked due to a previous DUI conviction – VC14601

 Courts have the power to order that an IID be installed in your vehicle for up to 3 years in any case where the judge feels it is appropriate to do so.
 As a general rule, this occurs only after a first offense DUI when the BAC is above 0.15% or if the person refuses to submit to a breathalyzer or blood test at the time of arrest.

 Costs of an IID will vary depending on the type of device and the work involved in installing it in your vehicle.
 On average, the cost of a California IID is about $2.50 per day.
 You could be charged for installation of the device, which generally costs $75 to $150 when done by an authorized installer.
 Fees for reporting, maintenance and calibration of your IID are commonly assessed.

-The experienced criminal defense attorneys at Ross Law Center can assist you in your legal defense and the repercussions following a DUI arrest.
+The experienced criminal defense attorneys at the San Diego DUI Attorney Law Firm can assist you in your legal defense and the repercussions following a DUI arrest.
 Ross Law Center specializes in DUI and Criminal Defense Law, serving clients in San Diego, Vista, El Cajon, Oceanside, Chula Vista and other San Diego County communities.